richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 The columns are defined as follows:

-- Field Type (required): A four-byte value in hexadecimal, that includes the type as the top two bytes and the length as the bottom two.
+- Field Type (required): A two-byte value in hexadecimal.

 - Meaning (required): A brief text description of the field type.